 More info here - www.highwaterfilm.co.uk/common-ground/

 9.30pm - Finish and retire to the pub.

 Refreshments will be provided.
 We look forward to seeing you at 7pm on Thursday 12th April at Hebden Bridge Town Hall.

 Please register below with Eventbrite to reserve your FREE place.

-Our next volunteer day is Sunday 12th November 2017 from 9.30am, to meet at the bottom car park at Hardcastle Crags.
+Our next volunteer day is Sunday 28th January 2018 at 9.30am, to meet at the bottom car park at Hardcastle Crags.

 Please contact firstname.lastname@example.org to book your place and to help us manage numbers of volunteers.